Assessment and exam arrangements: summer 2021

 - Remember that you may also have one or more exams.

 If your timetable shows you have more than three, tell your school office.
 They will make alternative arrangements for you.
-This is most likely to be allowing extra time for one or more of the seven-day timed assessments.
+This is most likely to be allowing extra time for one or more of the timed assessments.

-Assessment support and extenuating circumstances
+Assessment support options including extenuating circumstances

 Special arrangements are in place if you fall ill before or during an exam or timed assessment, or if you are unable to start or complete an exam.